patrick-blom/openvpn-server/README.md

 #openvpn-server
-an automated openvpn server deployment using ansible
+an automated openvpn-server-deployment using ansible

 #requirements
 - ansible 2.x